 Industry-leading ranking recognizes top private companies in clean technology

 The Global Cleantech 100 represents the most innovative and promising ideas impacting the future of a wide range of industries.
-Featuring companies that are best positioned to solve tomorrow’s clean technology challenges, the Global Cleantech 100 is a comprehensive list of private companies with the highest potential to make the most significant market impact within a 5-10 year timeframe – according to players in the market.
+Featuring companies that are best positioned to solve tomorrow’s clean technology challenges, the Global Cleantech 100 is a list of private companies with the highest potential to make the most significant market impact within a 5-10 year timeframe – according to players in the market.

-In addition to the list, a full report with commentary and insight into the 2017 Global Cleantech 100 was also released—authored by Cleantech Group, powered by data from i3, and sponsored by Chubb.
+In addition to the list, a full report with commentary and insight into the 2018 Global Cleantech 100 was also released – authored by Cleantech Group, and sponsored by Chubb.
 A complete list of this year’s Global Cleantech 100 companies can be found here, and the accompanying report is available to download here.

 The 86-member Expert Panel was drawn from leading financial investors and representatives of multi-national corporations and industrials active in technology and innovation scouting across Asia, Europe, and North America.
 The composition of the expert panel broadly represents the global cleantech community – from pioneers and leaders to veterans and new entrants.
 The diversity of panelists results in a list of companies that command an expansive base of respect and support from many important players within the global cleantech innovation ecosystem.
 The complete list of Global Cleantech 100 expert panel members is available here.

 In addition to unveiling the list, Cleantech Group presented a series of awards across 11 categories during the Global Cleantech 100 Awards Dinner held January 22nd in San Francisco on the opening night of the 16th Cleantech Forum San Francisco.

 Company of the Year was awarded in each of three regions to the highest-ranked company from that region:

 - North America: Proterra, a developer of battery-powered buses and other clean commercial transit solutions